-To prepare an individual for participation in an ordinance, parents, other family members, priesthood and auxiliary leaders, and teachers ensure that the person understands the covenants he or she will make (see Mosiah 18:8–11).
+To prepare a person to participate in an ordinance, parents, family members, leaders, and teachers ensure that the person understands the covenants he or she will make (see Mosiah 18:8–11).
 After the ordinance, they help him or her keep those covenants (see Mosiah 18:23–26).

 The Church of Jesus Christ of Latter-day Saints was organized by God to assist in His work to bring to pass the salvation and exaltation of His children.
 The Church invites all to “come unto Christ, and be perfected in him” (Moroni 10:32; see also Doctrine and Covenants 20:59).
 The invitation to come unto Christ pertains to all who have lived, or will ever live, on the earth.